Melissa Reeves

 1.5 - 3 hours

 Youth who demonstrate behaviors consistent with a conduct disorder are often seen as socially maladjusted, impossible to reach, and are often prevented from accessing specialized supports due to not having an “emotional disability”.
 This presentation will compare and contrast behaviors consistent with conduct disorder and complex trauma to better understand the etiology of their challenging behaviors.
 Participants will better understand how complex trauma impacts behaviors, social-emotional development, academic achievement, and the ability to connect with others.
-The negative outcomes of ineffective interventions will be highlighted and interventions on how to more effectively reach these students and address the underlying complex trauma will be shared.
-The Identification, Assessment, and Treatment of Trauma and PTSD at School
+The negative outcomes of ineffective interventions will be highlighted and interventions on how to reach these students and address the underlying complex trauma will be shared.
+Helping Trauma-Exposed Students

 through grief and loss: strategies for educators 1.5 - 3 hours

 This workshop is designed to enhance participants’ existing knowledge base about trauma, grief, loss, and mourning.
 Participants will increase their levels of comfort in dealing with trauma and grief; better understand the differences between normal and complicated grieving, acute trauma versus toxic stress; and achieve a better understanding of factors that influence the development of trauma, grief, and mourning.
 Multitiered interventions are emphasized to help children and adolescents cope more successfully with these intensely felt emotions.
 In addition, the role of teachers and other support staff in the recovery process is emphasized, with a specific focus on trauma informed care and schools.
-Trauma and adverse childhood experiences
+The identification, assessment, and treatment of trauma and ptsd at school

 (1.5 – 3 hours)